AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/reduce.md

 >[!NOTE]
 >
->Optimizing a PDF is only available in Acrobat Pro on the desktop.
+>Optimizing a PDF is only available in Acrobat Pro, Premium, or Studio on the desktop.

 1. Open a file and select **[!UICONTROL All tools]** from the toolbar, then choose **[!UICONTROL Compress a PDF]**.